secure-php/sia/README.md

 cd projects/php-cgi
 ```
 ### Config S2E Project
-Config S2E by editing s2e-config.lua.
-In particular, InterpreterMonitor plugin should be enabled; WEBPC should be enabled for CUPASearcher.
+In s2e-config.lua, InterpreterMonitor plugin should be enabled; WEBPC should be enabled for CUPASearcher.
 A reference configuration file (with hardcoded paths) can be found in test_files/s2e-config.lua.
 TestCaseGenerator plugin should be set to generate test cases on segfaults.